 The Car – Bus Seat Slide Pad is designed to help people who cannot turn and move into a bus seat near the window.
 It can also be used to help people getting into the back seat of a car.

 Place the two Pads on the seat.
 The two blue surfaces are against each other and the thin joining webbing is at the back of the seat.
-The Top Pad is over hanging the side edge of the seat and has part of the Pad resting against the back of the seat, so when the passenger sits down, the webbing handles will be either side of their hips.
+The Top Pad is over-hanging the side edge of the seat and has part of the Pad resting against the back of the seat, so when the passenger sits down, the webbing handles will be either side of their hips.
 The passenger then sits down, facing the central aisle of the bus.
 They can hold the back of the seat in front of them, so they turn around to face the front and then slide across to be next to the window.
 The passenger is now correctly positioned next to the window.
 Remember to always remove the Pads during the journey.
-The Pads can be put back in place when getting out of the car at the destination.
+The Pads can be put back in place when getting out of the bus at the destination.
 If necessary the Top Pad can now be wiped clean to use with another person.
 To get out of the seat, reverse the above procedure by the passenger standing up a little so a Carer can position the Pads on the seat again.